Robots, Artificial Intelligence and Wide Spread Idleness

 However, wide spread robot and AI replacement of human labor will happen, perhaps surpassing the 47% level estimated by the Oxford University study.
 The substitution will happen slowly at first, speeding up as the technology improves, prices for these machines drop, and the return on investment of owning any number of these artifacts increases.
 The chart below shows the four categories where robots and AI will replace human labor.
 (Wired.
 Kevin Kelly — Dec 24, 2012)

-The implications of robots and artificial intelligence displacing close to 50% or the world’s jobs currently performed by humans could be quite dire for the global economy.
+The implications of robots and artificial intelligence displacing close to 50% of the world’s jobs currently performed by humans could be quite dire for the global economy.
 Inequality between the top 1% of earners and the other 99% of the less financially secure, may widen as robots and AI take over jobs.
 Competition by a growing population of unemployed for fewer jobs could be socially and politically destabilizing.

 …Universal Basic Income — could be society’s only solution as robots replace human labor…

 An ever increasing number of experts, political and industry leaders are beginning to see a day when people’s usefulness in society and their ability to earn money will be greatly diminished or perhaps vanished entirely.
 When this time comes, society needs to implement a system of income distribution that will more adequately meet the needs of the vast majority of people.
-A universal basic income could provide the means to make sure wealth continues its normal circular flow between service companies, producers and consumers.
+A universal basic income could provide the means to makes sure wealth continues its normal circular flow between service companies, producers and consumers.

 A universal basic income could be the solution to a largely idle population with no means to purchase food, clothing and maintain a roof over their heads.
 Such a program of income distribution could be coupled with a program reminiscent of the New Deal where some of those receiving government funds could be put to work in the repair and rebuilding of decaying infrastructure.